-Mosh: to dance energetically, pushing or slamming others, often at punk or heavy metal concerts.
+Mosh: To dance energetically, pushing or slamming others, often at punk or heavy metal concerts.

-Datamosh: to use compression artifacts in digital video causing the playback image to distort with glitched results
+Datamosh: To use compression artifacts in digital video causing the playback image to distort with glitched results

-Now you will define your character.
-By yourself and on your own.
-As a starting point, you can take the character proposals that the other players imagined on the previous step.
-Try those characters as if you were tryings clothes on.
+Now, you will define your character on your own.
+As a starting point, you can take the character proposals that the other players imagined in the previous step.
+Try on those characters as if you were trying on an outfit.
 If there's something about them that you like, keep it, but don't feel obliged to.
 You have the last word on your character.

-Again, you will have to define your character starting with Race and Class.
+Again, you will have to define your character starting with race and class.
 You may feel constrained by these two categories.
 Think of the tropes and the archetypes as structural instruments that will help you build a common ground with the other players.
 If you create a character that is entirely unique and only exists in your imagination, it will be very difficult for others to comprehend and interact with it.
-So there's the big compromise: how far you wanna go from these common places?
-How unique you want your character to be?
+Therein lies the compromise: how far do you want to go from these common places?
+How unique do you want your character to be?
 What are the handlers you give to the other players so that they can understand your character and the universe from which it comes?